distributed/bam64/README.markdown

 oscillator.
 A quick check with my trusty analog scope shows that performing BAM on the 8x8 matrix at 650 frames per second the display refresh uses about 1/3 of processor time.
 This still leaves about 5 MIPS to your application code.
+Due to multiple bits being collapsed into one ISR, maximum ISR run time can be pretty long.
+Numbers will follow.

 ### Frame Preparation

 Frames displayed by BAM64 have 64 pixels with brightness values between 0 and 31.
 These frames are stored as arrays of 64 bytes.
-Pixels are arranged in column major order, i.e. a pixels linear index is i = x*8 + y where x is the row number and y is the column number.
+Pixels are arranged in column major order, i.e. a pixel's linear index is i = x*8 + y where x is the column number and y is the row number.
 Before being displayed a frame has to undergo a number of processing steps.
 First, the linear brightness values have to be gamma corrected.
-5 bit linear brightness values translate to 8 bit duty cycle information.
-Then, the bits of the 8 bytes of every column in the frame have to be transposed using the ```bam64bend``` routine.
+5 bit perceived brightness values translate to 8 bit duty cycle information.
+Then, the bits of the 8 bytes of duty cycle information of every column in the frame have to be transposed using the ```bam64bend``` routine.
 This step enables fast access to duty cycle information by the BAM64 display routines.
 Finally, the application has to inform the display routines that it wants a frame buffer switch to be performed.
 The application is notified when the buffer switch takes place through flags.

 ### Display Principle